ahsouza/j.a.r.v.i.s/README.md

 For a description of the Bot API, see this page: https://core.telegram.org/bots/api
 ```

+2 - Download or clone the repository `https://github.com/ahsouza/j.a.r.v.i.s`

 *   **env.example** - This is the file to configure your bot token created by **Telegram**

   *   line **01** Add the token in the environment variable example parameter